MattyIce/postpromoter/README.md

   "currencies_accepted": ["SBD", "STEEM"], // Which currencies to accept "refunds_enabled": true,
   "no_refund": ["bittrex", "poloniex", "openledger", "blocktrades", "minnowbooster"], // Don't refund transactions from these accounts!
+  "flag_signal_accounts": ["spaminator", "cheetah", "steemcleaners", "mack-bot", "blacklist-a"], // If any accounts on this list has flagged the post at the time the bid comes in it will be treated as blacklisted
   "comment_location": "comment.md", // The location of a markdown file containing the comment that should be left after the bot votes on a post.
 Leave this null or blank for no comment.
   "blacklist_location": "blacklist", // The location of the blacklist file containing one blacklisted Steem account name per line
   "refund_blacklist": true,	// Whether or not to refund blacklisted users' bids